Reichstag (German Empire)

-Reichstag members were elected for three year terms from 1871 to 1888 and following that for five years.
-It had one of the most progressive electoral laws of its time: with only a few restrictions, all men 25 and older were allowed to vote, secretly and equally.
-The Reichstag met throughout the First World War, but during the German Revolution of 1918–1919, the Reichstag was prevented from sitting.
+Reichstag members were elected for three-year terms from 1871 to 1888 and following that for five years.
+It had one of the most progressive electoral laws of its time: with only a few restrictions, all male citizens 25 and older were allowed to vote, secretly and equally, in direct elections.
+The Reichstag met throughout the First World War, but was prevented from sitting during the German Revolution of 1918–1919.
 Its last session took place on 26 October 1918.
 Its successors were the Weimar National Assembly (February 1919 to June 1920), followed by the Reichstag of the Weimar Republic that met for the first time in June of 1920.

 Electoral franchise

 The 1871 Constitution of the German Empire did not change the legal form of the parliament as it had been laid down for the Reichstag of the North German Confederation in its 1867 constitution.

 Members were elected by universal, equal and secret manhood suffrage, with the voting age set at 25.
-The right was quite extensive both in comparison to other countries and to the various German state parliaments.
+The suffrage was quite extensive both in comparison to other countries and to the various German state parliaments.
 In most countries at that time, votes were not equal but weighted by such factors as class or income (census suffrage).
+Prussia, for example, the largest state in the Empire, used a three-class franchise in elections to the Prussian House of Representatives, with votes weighted by the amount of tax paid.

 Since it was thought that allowing men in active military service to vote would politicize the military, they were denied the franchise, although they had the right to stand for election.
 Also ineligible to vote were men dependent on public assistance for the poor, those over whose assets bankruptcy or insolvency proceedings had been initiated, and those who had been declared incapacitated or been deprived of their civil rights by a court judgment.
 In the 1912 Reichstag elections, 22.2% of the population (14.442 million men) were eligible to vote; by comparison the figures were 16% in Great Britain and 28% in the United States.
 The percentage eligible to vote in Reichstag elections was also significantly higher than in German state elections, such as in Prussia, Bavaria and Saxony, where the right to vote was subject to additional conditions.